runicscribe/worldbuilding-docs/dae-machina/culture/organizations/daalfae_caravans.md

 Travels west back to Tethmoys accross northern plains.
 The full trip takes three-quarters of a year; every year and a half (i.e. every other trip), travels w Center inland for the first month of this journy

 Bulk of polulation is Reindeer, plus some goat 'fae from Eastern Mountain tribe.
-During the Teythmos to Arcmuth segment, caravan hosts a moderate number of Aeldaal and Aelmidh travelling that route.
+During the Teythmos to Arcmuth segment, the caravan hosts a moderate number of Aeldaal and Aelmidh travelling that route.
 Occasionally hosts to small numbers of Wolf midh'fae travelling to the free cities or to the canid tribes in the great plains.

 5.25 mth cycle (7 x 3/4)